Dobbs v. Jackson Women's Health Organization

 Dobbs v.
 Jackson Women's Health Organization, 597 U.S. 215 (2022), is a landmark decision of the United States Supreme Court in which the court held that the United States Constitution does not confer a right to abortion.
 The court's decision overruled both Roe v.
 Wade (1973) and Planned Parenthood v.
-Casey (1992), devolving to state governments the authority to regulate any aspect of abortion that federal law does not preempt, as "direct control of medical practice in the states is beyond the power of the federal government" and the federal government has no general police power over health, education, and welfare.
+Casey (1992), recognizing the authority of state governments to regulate any aspect of abortion that federal law does not preempt.

 The case concerned the constitutionality of a 2018 Mississippi state law that banned most abortion operations after the first 15 weeks of pregnancy.
 Jackson Women's Health Organization—Mississippi's only abortion clinic at the time—had sued Thomas E. Dobbs, state health officer with the Mississippi State Department of Health, in March 2018.
 Lower courts had enjoined enforcement of the law.
 The injunctions were based on the ruling in Planned Parenthood v.
 Casey (1992), which had prevented states from banning abortion before fetal viability, generally within the first 24 weeks, on the basis that a woman's choice for abortion during that time is protected by the Due Process Clause of the Fourteenth Amendment to the U.S. Constitution.

 Oral arguments before the Supreme Court were held in December 2021.
 In May 2022, Politico published a leaked draft majority opinion by Justice Samuel Alito; the leaked draft largely matched the final decision.
 On June 24, 2022, the Court issued a decision that, by a vote of 6–3, reversed the lower court rulings.
 A smaller majority of five justices joined the opinion overturning Roe and Casey.
 The majority held that abortion is neither a constitutional right mentioned in the Constitution nor a fundamental right implied by the concept of ordered liberty that comes from Palko v.
 Connecticut.
 Chief Justice John Roberts agreed with the judgment upholding the Mississippi law but did not join the majority in the opinion to overturn Roe and Casey.

+The decision was divisive.
 Prominent American scientific and medical communities, labor unions, editorial boards, most Democrats, and many religious organizations (including many Jewish and mainline Protestant churches) opposed Dobbs, while the Catholic Church, many evangelical churches, and many Republican politicians supported it.
 Protests and counterprotests over the decision occurred.
 There have been conflicting analyses of the impact of the decision on abortion rates.

-Dobbs was widely criticized and led to profound cultural changes in American society surrounding abortion.
+By returning regulating power over abortion to state governments, Dobbs led to profound cultural changes in U.S. society.
 After the decision, several states immediately introduced abortion restrictions or revived laws that Roe and Casey had made dormant.
-As of 2024, abortion is greatly restricted in 16 states, overwhelmingly in the Southern United States.
+As of 2026, 21 states ban or restrict the procedure earlier in pregnancy than in the standard set by Roe, overwhelmingly in the Southern United States.
 In national public opinion surveys, support for legalized abortion access rose 10 to 15 percentage points by the following year.
-Referendums conducted in the decision's wake in Michigan and Ohio overturned their respective abortion bans by large margins.
+As of 2025, referendums on abortion rights have been held in 16 states.